New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Compared with preoperative (neoadjuvant) chemotherapy alone, the addition of perioperative immune therapy — before and after surgery — significantly improved event-free survival (EFS) in patients with resectable early non-small cell lung cancer (NSCLC), according to researchers at The University of Texas MD Anderson Cancer Center.
+Compared with preoperative (neoadjuvant) chemotherapy alone, the addition of perioperative immune therapy—before and after surgery—significantly improved event-free survival (EFS) in patients with resectable early non-small cell lung cancer (NSCLC), according to researchers at The University of Texas MD Anderson Cancer Center.

 These data were first presented at the 2023 European Society for Medical Oncology (ESMO) Congress.

-Key Findings
+Key Results

-Comments from Lead Investigators
+Comments from leading researchers

-"This study strengthens the standard of care for neoadjuvant chemoimmunotherapy and supports perioperative nivolumab as an effective approach to reducing the risk of lung cancer recurrence," said lead investigator Dr. Tina Cascone, associate professor of medical oncology, thorax/head and neck.
+"This study strengthens the standard of care for neoadjuvant chemoimmunotherapy and supports perioperative nivolumab as an effective approach to reducing the risk of lung cancer recurrence," said lead investigator Dr. Tina Cascon, associate professor of medical oncology, thorax/head and neck.

 CheckMate 77T Study